-19. Clause 18 makes provision for the categories in which a person can register in the landscape architectural profession.
+19. Clause 18 makes provision for the categories in which a person can register in the project and construction management professions.

 20. Clause 19 provides for matters in respect of registration after the council has considered an application for registration.
-It also prescribes the necessary qualifications for each category of registered persons.
+It also prescribes the necessary qualifications for each category of registered persons,